par2/lamana/README.md

 # LamAna

-An extensible Python package for Laminate Analysis.
+An extensible Python package for laminate analysis

 ## Installation